Nika is our new favourite customer – an independent lady who has bought herself a diamond ring from our new range, just because she wanted it.

-She was able to picture how the Lab Grown vintage pave diamond ring would look on her hand, and that was it.
+She was able to picture how the vintage pave diamond ring would look on her hand, and that was it.
 She knew immediately that it would suit her, and now that she has it, she says ‘and it does, I love it!’

 A woman buying a ring for herself just because she wants to is unusual, although becoming less so.
 This society often views big-ticket items as something that should be given as gifts, and diamonds rings in particular as a gift from a man to a woman, to mark the promise to marry.